iLCSoft/ilcsoftDoc/README.md

 ## A Brief Introduction for how to use ILCSoft packages
 Here is just a brief introduction for explaning the meaning and the usage of different packages of ILCSoft.
-The detail manual of each package can be found in their own README file.
 This introduction is organised as the following:

     1. How to generate monte-carlo events ---- whizard basic introduction.